jackrobertscott/hobson-180221/README.md

 ## Usage

-Sleep takes advantage of the awesome powers of mongoose for defining schemas and models.
+Takes advantage of the awesome powers of mongoose for defining schemas and models.

 ```js
 import mongoose from 'mongoose';